Featured Pages Tilly Shilling, Engineer She Made the Merlins Sing

 1911 There was a 4hp racer and another fitted with an Anzani V-twin engine.

 1912 Only JAP engines were used, usually a 4hp single or a 6hp twin.

-1915 By now the range had reduced to just the single and then production ceased.
+By 1915, due to the war sales had diminished significantly, the range had been reduced to just the single, and then production ceased.